 A 'Sinfonia' often marks a musical introduction and simply translates to 'sounding together'.
-Which Sinfonia is a membership-based platform dedicated to in-depth writing about classical music that cherishes nuance.
-If you're looking to be introduced to today's musical thought leaders by way of intricate writing, you've come to the right place.
+If you're looking to be introduced to today's musical thought leaders by way of innovative writing, you've come to the right place.
 Members of Which Sinfonia receive exclusive content providing a look behind the curtain delivered directly and regularly to their inbox.

 So, Which Sinfonia?
 Our name is inspired by Luciano Berio's 1968 Sinfonia, which remains a groundbreaking work to this day that is deeply rooted in history.
 And we're still talking about it.

 ANNA HEFLIN, OWNER AND CO-EDITOR

 Anna writes music and words.
 In both art forms she is interested in creating liminal spaces that take a stronghold in the unexpected.
 Heflin holds degrees in viola performance from University of California, Santa Barbara (BM) and the San Francisco Conservatory of Music (MM).
-Her debut album, The Redundancy of the Angelic: An Interluding Play, is out now on Infrequent Seams.
+For her most up-to-date compositional activities, visit her website.
 She is based in NYC.

 If you are interested in being featured on Which Sinfonia or contributing your writings, reach out to Anna at firstname.lastname@example.org

 EMERY KEREKES, CO-EDITOR

 Emery Kerekes is a vocalist, cellist, conductor, writer, and arts administrator based in NYC.
 In addition to Which Sinfonia, he is a regular contributor to Opera News magazine and has published his own website, Classical Music Geek, since 2019, when he reviewed 50 concerts over the course of one sticky New York summer.
 Emery graduated from Yale University in May 2021 with a B.A. in Music.
 In his free time, he enjoys testing the limits of his closet-sized kitchen and watching The Amazing Race, often at the same time.

 LISA ATKINSON, CONTRIBUTOR